Updated: March 31, 2010

 Approximately 40 HPV types are primarily sexually transmitted from person to person (for example, genital-genital contact, oral-genital contact and sexual intercourse), infecting the oral, anal or genital areas of both men and women.
 Genital HPV infections are very common: acquisition shortly after starting to have sex occurs commonly.
 One quarter of females 15-19 years of age and 45% of those who are 20-24 years of age have evidence of genital HPV infection.
 By 50 years of age, 70-80% of women and a similar percentage of men will have acquired genital HPV infection.

-Most genital HPV infections cause no symptoms and are cleared by the immune system within a few weeks or months.
-Thus, the vast majority of people recover from genital HPV infection uneventfully.
+Most HPV infections cause no symptoms and are cleared by the immune system within a few weeks or months.
+Thus, the vast majority of people recover from HPV infection uneventfully.
 However, some people develop persistent HPV infection, some of which can lead to genital warts and others can cause cancers:

 Product: Gardasil (HPV4)